allPE/Summer2008/WanSimulator/All_PE_meeting_Summer2018-WANSimulator.md

 ```
-The information contained herein is confidential and should not be disclosed, copied, or duplicated in any manner without written
-permission from Charter Communications<sup>TM</sup>.
+The information contained herein is confidential and should not be disclosed, copied, or duplicated in any manner without written permission from Charter Communications.
 ```